alphagov/government-service-design-manual/Copy and content/styleguide.md

 -   be specific – avoid vague words, metaphors and words that are open to misinterpretation
--   adjectives can be subjective and make the text sound more emotive and like ‘spin’ – don’t use them
+-   adjectives can be subjective and make the text sound more emotive and like 'spin' – don't use them
--   include concrete subjects in sentences rather than abstract nouns, for example, ‘providing funding for people to insulate their homes’ rather than ’encouraging the take-up of home insulation through a new funding mechanism’.
+-   include concrete subjects in sentences rather than abstract nouns, for example, 'providing funding for people to insulate their homes' rather than 'encouraging the take-up of home insulation through a new funding mechanism'.

-(Note: words ending in ‘–ion’ and ‘–ment’ tend to make sentences longer and more complicated than they need to be)
+(Note: words ending in '–ion' and '–ment' tend to make sentences longer and more complicated than they need to be)

 4.2.1 Active voice
 ------------------

-Use the active rather than the passive voice, eg ‘we are doing this’, rather than ‘this is being done’.
+Use the active rather than the passive voice, eg 'we are doing this', rather than 'this is being done'.

 4.2.2 Capitalisation
 --------------------

-Don’t capitalise words just because you think they are important.
-It’s hard on the eye and can seem pompous.
-So don’t write, ‘BIS is committed to increasing the number of Apprenticeships.’
+Don't capitalise words just because you think they are important.
+It's hard on the eye and can seem pompous.
+So don't write, 'BIS is committed to increasing the number of Apprenticeships.'

 Capitalise:

--   job titles, ministers’ role titles eg Minister for Housing, Home Secretary
+-   job titles, ministers' role titles eg Minister for Housing, Home Secretary
 -   names of groups and directorates eg Knowledge and Innovation Group
 -   Parliament, the House
 -   an Act or a Bill
 -   titles of specific Acts or Bills eg Housing Reform Bill
--   names of specific, named government schemes known to people outside government eg Right to Buy, Queen’s Awards for Enterprise
+-   names of specific, named government schemes known to people outside government eg Right to Buy, Queen's Awards for Enterprise
 -   specific select committees (eg Public Administration Select Committee)
 -   header cells in tables

-Don’t capitalise:
+Don't capitalise:

 -   government – never Government, even when referring to the elected administration, unless part of a specific name, eg Local Government